computer-lab/computerlab.io/README.md

 4. To deploy live, simply push to master.
 The [Travis](https://travis-ci.org/) continuous integration server will build the site and deploy it to s3.
 The build takes about a minute.
+[Broken right now].